hellomercury/google-play-game-service-for-unity3d/README.md

 ## google-play-game-service-for-unity3d
-Google Play Service For Unity  is a Unity Plugin For Google Service.Include Google Admob Unity,Google Game API Unity.
-Login,Achievement,Leaderboard,Event,Quest,Snapshot,RealTimePlayGame,TurnbasedPlayGame API are supported and easy to use with c# or js.
+Google Play Service For Unity  is a Unity Plugin For Google Service.Include Google Admob Unity,Google Game API Unity.Google Firebase Unity     Login,Achievement,Leaderboard,Event,Quest,Snapshot,RealTimePlayGame,TurnbasedPlayGame API are supported and easy to use with c# or js.

 ### Get Started with Google Services for Unity
-This guide is intended for publishers who want to integrate the Google Admob ,Google Play Game Service  into a Unity app.
+This guide is intended for publishers who want to integrate the Google Admob ,Google Play Game Service,Firebase Analysis  into a Unity app.

 - playgamedemo.cs is example code of usage
-- This plugin required android sdk build tool 26
+- This plugin was tested with android sdk build tool 26
 - This plugin was tested with unity Unity 2018.2
 - LitJson is optional
 - This plugin support android only